fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/03_data_types/02_integers.md

 `int` can be surrounded by specific other keywords which modify the size and encoding.
 This can be used to change the possible value range and modify how it's interpreted.

 Because plain binary numbers represent sums of consecutive powers of 2 (1, 2, 4, 8, 16, ...) there is no built-in way to represent negative numbers.
-Representations which allow this are named *signed representations*, they usually do this by treating first bit as +/- sign and some addiional changes in intepretation.
+Representations which allow this are named *signed representations*, they usually do this by treating first bit as +/- sign and having some addiional changes in intepretation.

-Note that at the machine instruction level, there is notion of type - only the size.
-8-bit, 16-bit, 32-bit data fields and such.
+Note that at the machine instruction level, there is no notion of type - only the size.
+1/2/4/8 byte data fields and such.
 It's the programmer who gives this data a meaningful interpretation.
+Processor does not know the purpose of the data and will execute any size-matching instruction with no problems.

 If type safety is violated, given any number, we could easily interpret it in various ways resulting in multiple different values.